RecolorNeRF: Layer Decomposed Radiance Fields for Efficient Color Editing of 3D Scenes: Experimental Results

+\paragraph{Sparsity Regularization} We do an ablation study to certify the effect of sparsity regularization.
+Fig. \ref{fig:ablation_sparsity} visualizes layers of car and grass, decomposed under no sparsity regularization, weak sparsity regularization ($\lambda_2 = 0.001$) and strong sparsity regularization ($\lambda_2 = 0.001$), respectively.
+Without any regularization on sparsity, the grass component is dispersed in the entire background, leading to obvious color pollution when recolored into greener.
+By adding weak regularization on layer sparsity, the car layer and grass layer are separated out.
+Looking into the recoloring result, we can find slight color pollution occurs on the tire of the car.
+By imposing stronger sparsity regularization, the decomposition becomes more complete and further mitigates the color pollution.

-\paragraph{Alpha Blending with Learnable Palette} To evaluate the effect of the alpha blending and learnable palette, we replace the alpha blending with the simple weighting of the palette by opaque and summation to composite the layers (Direct Opaque in \cref{fig:ablation_sparsity}).
-We also fix the palette in the palette in this experiment to evaluate the effect of the learnable palette.
-We can see that the Direct Opaque scheme fails to effectively decompose the scene into multiple disjoint layers, even though with the regularization of sparsity.
-The background wall and foreground tree are mixed and distributed into three layers (second, fourth and fifth column).
-This is due to the direct weighting and summation approach cannot exploit the painting order of layers.
-Given a reasonable layer order in alpha blending, the background wall and foreground tree are separated into two layers (third and fifth columns).
-Furthermore, the learnable palette with sparsity regularization can promote the separation of the background and foreground layers by merging the green palettes and dropping the redundant layers.
-We can see that decomposition by our RecolorNeRF (last row) is the most disjoint and representative, which enables color editing more precise and effective.
+\paragraph{Alpha Blending with Learnable Palette} To evaluate the effect of alpha blending, we replace the alpha blending with the direct weighting of the palette (named Direct Weighting).
+We also disable the learnable palettes to evaluate the effect of our palette learning.
+As shown in Fig. \ref{fig:ablation_alpha}, we can see Direct Weighting scheme fails to completely decompose the foreground and the background even with our sparsity regularization.
+With this deficiency, recoloring the foreground will pollute the tones of the background.
+Alpha blending facilitates layer decomposition and alleviates the color pollution problem during recoloring.
+We owe this to the order-dependent formulation in the alpha blending.
+Furthermore, the learnable palette can further promote the separation of the background and foreground layers.
+In the shown case, the fern-related components are optimized to be merged.
+Thus, the green component becomes more representative, leading to better recoloring results.

+\paragraph{Synthesis Quality with Palette} To assess the quality of our radiance field rendering using alpha blending and palettes, we compare photometric errors of our method and the original backbone TensoRF.
+The palettes in our model are initialized with 2 schemes: 1) user input and 2) automatic palette extraction via RGB-space hull simplification \cite{tan2016decomposing}.
+Table \ref{tab:psnr} reports the PSNR, SSIM, and LPIPS metrics.
+The user-customized palette scheme offers more controllable color editing, albeit with slightly lower performance.
+Our model initialized with automatically extracted palettes yields even better rendering results, further validating the effectiveness of alpha blending with palettes in view synthesis.